bobatkey/approx-diff/reviews/popl2026/response.md

 Q4. _How does the framework compare, qualitatively or quantitatively, with existing slicing/provenance techniques ?_

+We briefly mentioned some qualitative differences with existing slicing/provenance techniques in Section 6.
 We plan to do a detailed comparison in future work.

 Q5. _Does the work on partiality and CHAD help in your setting?_